Jet airliner: 1990s

 By the late 1980s, DC-10 and L-1011 models were approaching retirement age, prompting manufacturers to develop replacement designs.
 McDonnell Douglas started working on the MD-11, a stretched and upgraded successor of the DC-10.
 Airbus, thanks to the success of its A320 family, developed the medium-range A330 twinjet and the related long-range A340 quad-jet.
 In 1988, Boeing began developing what would be the 777 twinjet, using the twin-engine configuration given past design successes, projected engine developments, and reduced-cost benefits.
 In addition, Boeing also released a major update on their 747, the 747-400.

 Present day

 The most modern airliners are characterized by increased use of composite materials, high-bypass ratio turbofan engines, and more advanced digital flight systems.
 Examples of the latest widebody airliners are the Airbus A380 (first flight in 2005), Boeing 787 (first flight in 2009) and Airbus A350 (first flight in 2013).
 These improvements allowed longer ranges and lower cost of transportation per passenger.
 Sukhoi Superjet 100 and Airbus A220 (formerly Bombardier CSeries) are examples of narrowbodies with similar level of technological advancements.

+The A380 was discontinued in 2019 and the last plane was delivered to Emirates in 2021.
+Airbus began designing it in the 90s with the expectation that airlines would be moving many people between large hubs with just one flight.
+Their focus was on building a very large plane with a conventional metal airframe and engines to supersede the Boeing 747.
+However, airlines started to operate more direct, point-to-point flights between smaller cities which made twin engine jets more attractive and economical to operate.
+For comparison, Boeing took a different approach and started development of the 787 in 2003 with a new composite frame and more fuel-efficient engines.
+This would prove to be the smarter choice as the lighter airframe paired with two next generation engines (Trent 1000 and GEnx) was much less costly to operate then the quad engine A380.
+The final blow to the A380 program came when Emirates cancelled a major order in 2018 and left Airbus without enough demand to continue production.
+It cancelled the program after realizing it would never recoup the €25 billon ($30 billion) spent on research and development.
+In all, 251 A380s were produced for and flown by 14 airlines.
+As of June 2023, Boeing has produced 1,054 787s for 34 airlines and has 592 unfulfilled orders.